 - Take the flower of a vasaka plant (found abundantly in rural India).
 Crush it and extract its juice.
-Mix this juice in an equal quantity of honey and feed the toddler frequently in a day.
+Mix this juice with an equal quantity of honey and feed the toddler frequently in a day.
 It will cure the cough caused by chest congestion.

-Age Recommended: 2 years and above
+Age Recommended: 2 Years And Above

-- Take acorus plant, grind the plant in water till it becomes a thick paste.
+- Take the acorus plant, and grind the plant in water till it becomes a thick paste.
 On a low flame, warm down the paste and then spread it over the forehead.
 This will relieve the headache and nasal block associated with cough bouts due to chest congestion.

 - A spice tea/kadha as we know in India can also be tried.
 To make the tea, add ½ teaspoon of powdered ginger and a pinch of clove and cinnamon powder to a cupful of boiling water, stir and give it to the baby in a sipper to sip slowly in the daytime.